 .

-NOTE: Your Remote Desktop connection will be disabled after processed this step.
+NOTE: Your Remote Desktop connection will be disabled after processing this step.

 , then click Command Prompt